-About the Brock International Prize
+About the Brock Prize

-What Makes This Prize Significant?
+What Makes this Prize Significant?

-How Is the Brock Prize Administered?
+How is the Brock Prize Administered?

-For Whom Is the Brock Prize Named?
+For Whom is the Brock Prize Named?

-The Brock Family Community Foundation’s sole purpose is the awarding of the Brock International Prize in Education and the establishment of the Brock Prize Symposium.
-The directors of the Foundation are Dr. Ed Harris, R. Blake Atkins, attorney; and Thomas W. Wilkins, President of the Trust Company of Oklahoma.
-The Trust Company of Oklahoma manages the Foundation’s funds.
+The Brock Family Community Foundation funds the costs for the awards and expenses of the Brock Prize.
+The directors of the foundation are Dr. Ed Harris, chairman, R. Blake Atkins, attorney, and Thomas W. Wilkins, president of the Trust Company of Oklahoma.
+The Trust Company of Oklahoma manages the foundation’s funds.